Welcome to Class Oaks Page!

 Reading diaries should be in school everyday.

 Reading diaries need to be in school everyday.
-We will be checking these weekly.
+We will be checking these daily.

 Spellings are tested weekly.
 You can find this weeks spellings below.
 These will also be given out every Friday.

-On a Friday the children now have ICT, Spanish and PE in the afternoon.
-This means they will no longer need to come to school in their PE kits.
+On a Friday the children now have ICT, Music and PE in the afternoon.